graphpaperpress/Sell-Media/readme.txt

 * Tweak: Corrected instructions for `sell_media_all_items` shortcode

+* Bug: Fixed notice on checkout page when no licese id was present for markups
-* Fix: Price groups that did not have any images assigned were not showing in the price group drop down.
+* Bug: Price groups that did not have any images assigned were not showing in the price group drop down.

 = 1.5.1 =
 * New: Price groups, users are no longer limited to "small, medium, large", they can create infinite price groups and assign them to items.